 B. "Board" means the Board of Directors of the Association

-C. "Official Publication" shall mean the ASDA, Member Newsletter, or any other communication addressed to all the Members of the Association.
+C. "Official Publication" shall mean any communication addressed to all the Members of the Association.

 D. "Qualify" when used with respect to election of officers and directors shall mean such time as the officer or director shall become eligible to serve under applicable law and the By Laws of the Association.